Building a native app

 });

-var storeId = storeData.store_id;
+var storeId = payload.store_id;

-var accessToken = storeData.access_token;
+var secret_token = payload.access_token;

-var language = storeData.lang;
+var language = payload.lang;

-if (storeData.public_token !== undefined){
+if (payload.public_token !== undefined){

-var publicToken = storeData.public_token;
+var publicToken = payload.public_token;

 }

-if (storeData.app_state !== undefined){
+if (payload.app_state !== undefined){

-var appState = storeData.app_state;
+var appState = payload.app_state;

 }